parse-community/docs/_includes/parse-server/parse-server.md

 # Parse Server Guide

-## Migrating

-**The Parse hosted backend will be fully retired on January 28, 2017.
-If you are planning to migrate an app, you need to begin work as soon as possible.
-You will need to go through the [migration guide](https://parse.com/migration) or your app will stop working after the retirement date.**

----

 ## Overview

 Parse Server is an open source version of the Parse backend that can be deployed to any infrastructure that can run Node.js.
 You can find the source on the [GitHub repo](/ParsePlatform/parse-server).